top of page

 Q: What materials do you use?
 Will my portrait last a long time?

-I use only professional quality light-fast pastels and archival paper, all designed to last a lifetime.
-The brands of pastel that I use are: Unison, Caran D’Ache, Derwent, Faber Castell, and Carbothello.
+I use only professional quality light-fast soft pastels and archival paper, all designed to last a lifetime.
+The brands of pastel that I use are: Schmincke, Unison, Caran D’Ache, Derwent, Faber Castell, and Carbothello.
 I use exclusively Pastelmat paper.

 Q: I have an idea for a pet portrait that’s different than what you offer on your website.
 Can you do it?